roycdaviesuoa/svelte-fomantic-ui/svelte-fomantic-ui/README.md

 ## Sending data

-Oftentime, a module will require some data to be sent, where each variable name is preceded by `data-`.
-For convenience, these can be collected into one `JSON` object and sent as a data property.
+Oftentimes, a module will require some data to be sent, where each variable name is preceded by `data-`.
+For convenience, these can be collected into one JSON object and sent as a data property.
 For example:

 ```html
 <Button ui data={{inverted : "", tooltip : "Add users to your feed", position : "top left"}}>